openeyes/openeyes.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-virtual-clinics-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-virtual-clinics-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">Virtual review is a key function supported by OpenEyes. it has a rich set of tools to create virtual review work list and annotate comments.
+          <p class="card-text">Virtual review is a key function supported by OpenEyes.
+It has a rich set of tools to create a virtual review work list and annotate comments.
 You can customise your check lists and automate prescriptions and correspondence.
-In the work list view you can see the steps in the review process and even undo steps if further review is needed.</p>
+In the work list view you can also see the steps in the review process and even undo steps if further review is needed.</p>
         </div>
       </div>
     </div>